zachratliff22/EulerSpigot/README.md

 ![Performance of Euler Spigot](/images/haskellPerformance.PNG?raw=true "Euler Spigot Performance (Haskell)")

 As you can see, generating the first 1,000 digits only takes a few seconds.
 However, the time it takes to collect more and more digits scales exponentially with *k* (the number of digits to generate).
 So generating the first 5,000 digits took 17 minutes!
 This is really slow, and I can probably improve quite a bit on it within the Haskell implementation.
-If I had to guess the `head` and `tail` operations on large

 #### The first 2,000,000 digits of *e*